 Every day, companies rely on working capital to pay for strategic initiatives or to provide a cushion during slower economic times.
 If you’re a large supplier with an investment-grade credit rating, then there’s a good chance you have access to multiple financing options (although these options may be fewer if the market dictates a tougher lending environment).

 But for non-rated and sub-investment grade suppliers, the options aren’t always as plentiful or attractive.
 The cost of funds in a traditional commercial lending scenario can be punitively high for these businesses, if available at all.

 Historically, supply chain finance hasn’t been an option for smaller suppliers because bank-led programs are engineered to serve investment-grade program participants.

 Fortunately, this is changing.
 Today, non-investment grade and tail-end suppliers have access to the benefits of supply chain finance.
 We’re doing our part to make that happen at PrimeRevenue by invoking a diverse multi-funder approach to supply chain finance.
-Put simply, we have more funders willing to partner with more suppliers (read more about why we’re making the mid-market a priority in 2018).
+Put simply, we have more funders willing to partner with more suppliers (read more about why we’ve mid-market a priority).